-Spend two days and one unforgettable night at the NC Zoo’s field research camp.
+Spend two days and one unforgettable night at the NC Zoo’s wild animal science camp.
 Campers will engage in the same activities that guide the Zoo’s field biologists when they are working in the wild to save free-ranging elephants, gorillas, salamanders and more.

 Campers will use radio telemetry, camera traps, drones, night-vision equipment and more to study native wildlife and the Zoo’s exotic animals.
 At the end of the first day, students will camp by the African Plains exhibit and will conduct night-time research on lemurs.